 Interview with Actor Improviser Teacher Simon McCamus

 Today on What On What’s Good with Jovin Tardif, I am here with actor, improviser, and teacher Simon McCamus.
-In our interview, we discuss his Second City training, his improv group ‘Fake Cops’, funny moments while doing improving, acting on screen, and more.
+In our interview, we discuss his Second City training, his improv group ‘Fake Cops’, and much more.

 1. Can you walk us through your training at Second City?